test-policies-ad/curl/docs/cmdline-opts/location-mode.md

 # `--location-mode`

 Instructs curl how to do the custom request method set with --request when following redirects.
-The default mode is `all`. curl only follows redirects if instructed to do so with --location.
+The default mode is `keep`. curl only follows redirects if instructed to do so with --location.

 ## keep